Just-Some-Bots/MusicBot/_docs/using/configuration.md

 <details>
   <summary>LeavePlayerInactiveFor</summary>

-MusicBot will wait for this period of time before leaving voice channel when player is not playing or is paused.
-Set to 0 to disable.<br>
+When paused or no longer playing, wait for this amount of time then leave voice.<br>
+You can set this to a number of seconds of phrase like:  15 minutes<br>
+Set it to 0 to disable leaving in this way.<br>
 <strong>Default Value:</strong> <code>0:00:00</code>
 </details>
 <details>